realworldocaml/book/en/prologue.md

 * _Garbage collection_ for automatic memory management, now a feature of almost every modern high-level language.
-* _Higher-order functions_ that can be passed around as first-class values, as seen in Javascript or Scala.
+* _First-class functions_ that can be passed around like ordinary values, as seen in Javascript and C#.
-* _Static type-checking_ to reduce the number of runtime errors, as enforced by Java or Scala interfaces or variable type declarations in C#, Ada and Pascal.
+* _Static type-checking_ to increase performance and reduce the number of runtime errors, as found in Java and C#.
-* _Parametric polymorphism_ to enable abstractions to be constructed
+* _Parametric polymorphism_, which enables the construction of
-  across different datatypes, available as C++ templates or generics in Java or C#.
+  abstractions that work across different datatypes, similar to generics in Java and C# and templates in C++.
-* _Immutable data structures_ that cannot be destructively updated,
+* Good support for _immutable programming_, _i.e._, programming
-  famously enforced in Haskell but also a feature often present in distributed big data frameworks such as Hadoop.
+  without making destructive updates to data-structures.
+This is present in traditional functional languages like Scheme, and is also found in distributed big data frameworks like Hadoop.
+* _Automatic type inference_ to avoid having to laboriously define the type of every single variable in a program, and instead have them inferred based on how a value is used.
+Available in C# with implicitly typed local variables, and C++11 with its `auto` keyword.
 * _Algebraic datatypes_ and _pattern matching_ to define and
-  manipulate complex data structures, available in Miranda, F# and Standard ML.
+  manipulate complex data structures.
+Available in Scala and F#.
-* _Automatic type inference_ to avoid having to laboriously define the type of every single variable in a program, and instead have them inferred based on how a value is used.
-Available in Standard ML, F# and even modern C++11 via its `auto` keyword.

 Some of you will know and love these features, and others will be completely new to them.
 Most of you will have seen _some_ of them in other languages that you've used.
-As we'll demonstrate over the course of this book, it turns out that there is something transformative about having them all together and able to interact in a single language.
+As we'll demonstrate over the course of this book, there is something transformative about having them all together and able to interact in a single language.
 Despite their importance, these ideas have made only limited inroads into mainstream languages and when they do arrive there, like higher-order functions in C# or parametric polymorphism in Java, it's typically in a limited and awkward form.
 The only languages that completely embody these ideas are statically-typed functional programming languages like OCaml, F#, Haskell, Scala and Standard ML.

 Among this worthy set of languages, OCaml stands apart because it manages to provide a great deal of power while remaining highly